-This is a great opportunity to talk about some strategies and systems to summarise study materials and improve your performance.
+Some time ago we posted a video on our Youtube channel talking about “How to take notes”.
+I’ve decided to take this great opportunity to talk about some of the strategies and systems we shared to summarise your study materials and improve your overall retention.

-For example, using stars to indicating the main topics and a dash to indicate more specific topics within the main one.
+*Brownie points: Start using other symbols as well, like stars to indicate the main topics and dashes to indicate more specific topics within the main one (for example)

 3. Don’t be afraid to use colours.
-The usage of highlighters and markers can be useful to highlight the key points.
+Highlighters and markers can be useful to highlight key points.
 This way when you’re reading your notes it’s easier to locate where and what the main ideas are.
-Don’t forget to create a colour-coding chart in order to keep everything more organised and clean.
+There are two things you must be wary of, however, when using colour.

-4. Use tables and diagrams to your advantage.
-If you have a lot of important information that you need to remember, try to organise it into tables or diagrams.
-These are usually better to retain the information especially if you’re a visual learner.
+5. Use pictures, tables and diagrams to your advantage.
+If you have a lot of important information that you need to remember, organising it into tables or diagrams can help to paint a clearer picture of the information for your brain.
+These usually prove better to retain the information; especially if you’re a visual learner.
 It can also help with labelling concepts and definitions.

-For example, creating a whole diagram just to explain each of the four cases in German.
+For example, you could create a diagram to explain each of the four cases in German.

-5. Work smarter, not harder.
+6. Work smarter, not harder.
+To summarise, the essence of the tips given in this article is about working more efficiently.
+Notes are not meant to be identical copies of the lectures, books or texts you’re studying from.
 When you take notes from a textbook or another source, write down only information that will be useful.
 Don’t make copies of the textbook, synthesise it and be selective.
-This will save you a lot of time, especially if you have limited time to study or a lot of materials to cover.
+This will save you a lot of time and benefit your information retention and understanding, especially if you have limited time to study or a lot of materials to cover.

 So what now?